Abramovich 'eligible to become Israeli'

 He has flown to Tel Aviv but a spokesman would not comment on media reports citizenship had been granted.

-His UK investor visa reportedly expired some weeks ago.
+His UK investor visa reportedly expired some weeks ago but the British government has refused to comment on his individual case.

 The delay in issuing him a new one comes amid increased diplomatic tensions between London and Moscow after the poisoning of former Russian spy Sergei Skripal in southern England.